zeropsio/email-templates/recipes/zeropsio/recipe-laravel-jetstream-local.md

 Visit [laravel.zerops.io](https://laravel.zerops.io) to explore and instantly deploy other pre-configured Laravel environments - from Local to Development and Large-scale Production setups.

 ### Need Help?
 You'll find our entire dev team on [Zerops Discord server](https://discord.gg/zeropsio), join for help from both us and the community.
 Alternatively email us at support@zerops.io.
-See **[Zerops Laravel documentation](https://docs.zerops.io/frameworks/laravel)** for general tips about running Laravel apps on Zerops.